Annual Report 2020 | Federal Reserve Bank of St. Louis

 The Federal Reserve Board of Governors 2016 Survey of Consumer Finances (SCF) provides supporting evidence of this dynamic.
 About 15% of households ran income deficits in 2016.
 For the remaining 85%, the survey asked how they would respond to a financial emergency, given the following options:

-The figure below shows each earnings group’s responses to financial strains—the share who resorted to income deficits for actual financial strains (green bar with dash lines) and the shares who chose other survey responses for hypothetical financial emergencies.
+The figure below shows each earnings group’s responses to financial strains—the share who resorted to income deficits for actual financial strains (green bar with dashed lines) and the shares who chose other survey responses for hypothetical financial emergencies.
 Clearly, high-income groups are much less likely to run a deficit: The fraction of top-quintile households with income deficits was just 7.9%, compared with 24.6% of households in the bottom quintile.
 In addition, in response to a financial emergency, only 24.7% of households in the bottom quintile would opt to use savings to maintain spending, while 75.6% of those in the top quintile would do so.

 SOURCES: Federal Reserve Board's 2016 Survey of Consumer Finances and authors' calculations.